Federated-Engineers/foundation-fast-track/01-local-essentials/02-docker.md

 When you move to our production repositories, you will use the exact same lifecycle commands to push images to **Amazon ECR (Elastic Container Registry)**:

 ## Deep Dive: Networks and Volumes

 To build resilient multi-container platforms, you must understand how Docker handles state and communication:

-### - Docker Volumes (Data Persistence)
+### Docker Volumes (Data Persistence)

-  Containers are ephemeral—if a container is deleted, any data written inside its isolated filesystem vanishes.
+Containers are ephemeral, if a container is deleted, any data written inside its isolated filesystem vanishes.
 We use Docker Volumes to mount a directory from the host machine into the container.
 This ensures that database records or application logs persist safely even if the container crashes or restarts.

-### - Docker Networks (Container-to-Container Communication)
+### Docker Networks (Container-to-Container Communication)

 Docker provides an embedded DNS server for containers.
 When containers are attached to the same custom bridge network, they don't need to know each other's IP addresses; they can communicate securely using just their Container Names as hostnames.

 ## Fast-Track Resources

-- Curated Videos
+### Curated Videos

 📺 [Docker crash course](https://www.youtube.com/watch?v=3c-iBn73dDE)